aabiji/logbuddy/readme.md

 cd path/to/logbuddy && ./run-backend.sh
 ```

-Run a android debug build with live reloading:
+Run an android debug build with live reloading:
 ```bash
 cd path/to/logbuddy/frontend